argonautproject/us-core-patient-data-feed/spec.md

 ### 5.1 Required Filter Parameters

-For each supported resource type, servers SHALL support the Required filters as specified in Table 1 (e.g., `category` for applicable resources), and SHOULD support the Recommended filters.
+For each supported resource type, servers SHALL support the Required-Support Filters as specified in Table 1 (e.g., `category` for applicable resources), and SHOULD support the Recommended-Support Filters.

 ### 5.2 Exapmle Subscription Request